-How to Stencil on a Vintage Find [+Video!]
+How to Stencil on a Vintage Find + Video!

 What makes today’s post different is that I’ve made a short video–Stenciling 101–that shows me (my hands anyway) giving a stenciling tutorial.
-I’d love to hear what you think of it.

 NOTE: This post contains affiliate links for [the same or similar] products used to complete the project discussed.
 This is both for your convenience as well as to support my website, since I receive a small compensation whenever you click on a link and make any sort of purchase, for which I thank you 🙂 See my full disclosure here.

-[NOTE: I wrote a post about the unfinished box in the photo last year: When to Give a Vintage Crate an Upgrade.]
+NOTE: I wrote a post about the unfinished box in the photo last year: When to Give a Vintage Crate an Upgrade.

 You don’t need many supplies for stenciling.